sungwoocho7/405_Movie_Analysis/README.md

 # Group 19 MSBA 405 Pipeline (Final Project)
-# Pipeline to
+# Pipeline to Understanding Movie Revenue, Ratings, and Industry Trends

 1. The Data

 For this analysis, we used a total of three datasets: